Luxed/vim-switcher/readme.md

 ## Description

-vim-switcher aims to be a simple plugin that helps you switch from one filetype to another.
+Switcher aims to be a simple plugin that helps you switch from one filetype to another.
+Its only purpose is giving you access to functions that will help you create mappings to switch or open different file types (by simply changing the file extension) in a new or already existing buffer.

 ## Why?

 Let's say you are working on an *angular* project, you surely switch between filetypes of the same name but with different extentions a lot.
-For example, you want to switch from `app.component.html` to `app.component.ts`.
-Depending on how you use vim, you may want to simply change buffer.
+For example, you may want to switch from `app.component.html` to `app.component.ts` regularely.

 ## How to use